-Because they have not yet mastered their pride, if indeed they are even aware of it, it is also not in the nature of most adolescents to ask for help, even when they are completely overwhelmed.
-Sometimes, it seems that they gravitate more toward the drama of being in a mess than in actually finding a solution to their problem.
+Because they have not yet mastered their pride, it is also not in the nature of most adolescents to ask for help, even whenlife completely overwhelms them.
+Sometimes, it seems they gravitate more toward the drama of being in a mess than actually solving their problem.

 I think this is why it is frequently so difficult for older kids to show love.
-1 John 4:19 reminds us that we love because God loved us first, but unless you know that, you can’t act on it.
-To live out a life of love effectively, you have to allow yourself to be controlled by the Spirit of love.
+1 John 4:19 reminds us that we love because God loved us first.
+However, unless you know that, you can’t act on it.
+To live out a life of love effectively, you must allow yourself to be controlled by the Spirit of love.

 Now when was the last time you met a teenager who wanted to be controlled by anybody?
-They are just reaching the stage of life when they can finally do things for themselves, and now we’re telling them NOT to think of themselves, but others?
+They are just reaching the stage of life when they can finally do things for themselves.
+Now we’re telling them NOT to think of themselves, but others?
 No wonder they get confused, which of course, cranks up the drama even more, which throws them right back into the cycle of attention seeking about their confusion rather than helping them move forward with solutions.

 Because God is love, if you are showing love, people see God through you.
 The sooner we teach our kids how to look outside themselves, the easier it will be for us to help them shape their worldview into a view that actually has some WORLD in it.